How Do You Install a GFCI Outlet?

 Attach the bare/green ground wire to the green grounding screw.

 Incorrect LINE/LOAD connections disable GFCI functionality.
-For downstream protection, wire additional outlets to LOAD terminals.
-Example: In a bathroom, a single GFCI can protect multiple receptacles (NEC 210.8(A)).
+For downstream protection, wire additional outlets to the LOAD terminals.
+Example: In a bathroom, a single GFCI receptacle can be wired to protect multiple downstream receptacles (NEC 210.8(A)).

 Connect the black hot wire to the brass LINE terminal.